Yoni21-dev/java-banking-management-system/README.md

 # java-banking-management-system
-User registration and login system using Java and MySQL with deposit, withdrawal, money transfer, and balance checking features.
+User registration and login system using Java and MySQL with deposit, withdrawal, money transfer, and balance checking features(Console UI → Java Logic → MySQL).